jacquielee44/JL_Python_tools/README.md

 creates the CAA and CanBar transects and plots N^2, salinity, temperatue, and kappa

 depth_contour
-not used – function to calculate the thalweg
+NOT USED  – function to calculate the thalweg

 Depth_From_Bottom
 Calcluates DFB for kappa and plots the results.
 To change what is calculated, some small modifications need to be made (i.e. to change to shallow vs deep profile calculation)